ElektraInitiative/libelektra/doc/COMPILE.md

 #### Bindings

 Bindings are used in the same way as `TOOLS`.
-For example you can use:
+For example, to include all non-experimental bindings you can use:

     -DBINDINGS=ALL

+> Note that the behavior is different to PLUGINS
+> which includes all PLUGINS if ALL is used.

 Note that the same languages are sometimes available over GI and SWIG.
 In this case, the SWIG bindings are preferred.